UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

+- UCF and its opponents have gone over the current 62-point total in seven of 11 games this season.

-- UCF and its opponents have combined to put up more than 62 points in seven of 11 games this season.
+- South Florida has combined with its opponents to score more than 62 points in five of 11 games this season.

 - The combined points per game average of the two teams, 57.6, is 4.4 points fewer than Friday's over/under.